 The canines are the pointy teeth located near the front of the mouth, and they are vital in biting and tearing food.
 They have some of the longest and strongest roots of any human teeth.
 Canines are also critical to the development of your overall bite and the alignment of your other teeth.
 Unfortunately, canines are more likely to become impacted than other teeth.
 Impacted teeth are trapped partially or fully beneath the gums, either due to structures blocking the growth track or other problems.

 Oral surgeons and orthodontists can help prevent and treat impacted teeth.
-At MOSA Oral Maxillofacial & Dental Implant Surgery, Dr. Michael Lewis and Dr. Ryan Lloyd can perform a variety of treatments, such as exposure and bonding, to help guide impacted teeth into their proper position.
+At MOSA Oral Maxillofacial & Dental Implant Surgery, Dr. Michael Lewis, Dr. Ryan Lloyd, or Dr. Andre LaMothe can perform a variety of treatments, such as exposure and bonding, to help guide impacted teeth into their proper position.
 We work with patients of all ages, including young children and teens, at our offices in Monterey, CA, and Salinas, CA and look forward to providing a comfortable and pleasant experience.

 Why do teeth become impacted?

 As a child grows, the permanent teeth erupt at different ages.
 It is important to make sure normal eruption occurs for incisors, canines, premolars, and molars.
 There are a few reasons that teeth can become impacted.
 Some of the reasons teeth become unable to erupt include